About the Office

 akerr@iwu.edu

 The Associate Dean for Scholarly and Creative Work (ADSCW) supports faculty scholarly and creative work and experiential and entrepreneurial learning for students.
 The ADSCW also provides oversight and assistance to some offices and committees related to faculty development for scholarly and creative work and experiential learning, particularly the Faculty Development Committee (FDC) and the Center for Engaged Learning’s Engaged Learning Opportunities Office (undergraduate research, academic internships, community-based learning-ARC, and reflective study abroad).
-Dr. Kerr provides leadership in supporting the continued professional growth of our faculty as scholars and artists and ensures that these efforts support student learning and engagement at Illinois Wesleyan.
+The ADSCW provides leadership in supporting the continued professional growth of our faculty as scholars and artists and ensures that these efforts support student learning and engagement at Illinois Wesleyan.
 Coordination and oversight of External Reviews of Departments and Programs fall under the purview of the ADSCW.
-Dr. Kerr works with the Director of the Office of Grants and Foundations Relations to support the development of proposal-writing skills in our faculty and to advance the development of institutional grant proposals.
+The ADSCW works with the Director of the Office of Grants and Foundations Relations to support the development of proposal-writing skills in our faculty and to advance the development of institutional grant proposals.
 The ADSCW also contributes to New Faculty Orientation and the Pre-Tenure Faculty Mentoring Program with a particular focus on scholarly and creative work and meets with faculty candidates to discuss faculty professional development opportunities for scholarly and creative work.

 Administrative Specialists: